-Today in the world of medicine we are accustomed to hearing about breakthrough contributions from scientists and researchers of all genders, but for much of the past century this wasn’t the case.
+Today in the world of medicine we are accustomed to hearing about breakthrough contributions in the health sciences from scientists and researchers of all genders, but for much of the past century this wasn’t the case.
 While many women have played an important role in the advancement of healthcare and medicine, most have historically been tragically overlooked.
 We want to celebrate Women’s History Month by recognizing three women who have helped advance medicine, and who’s impact continues to benefit the world today not only from their research, but also as inspirational examples of diverse women leadership and success in the health sciences.

 Nettie Stevens, Rosalind Franklin, and Esther Lederberg were all women research scientists from the early to mid-twentieth century.
 All three women made amazing discoveries that have changed the health sciences for the better; Stevens discovered and correctly theorized sex determination based off of mealworm research, Franklin was the first to X-ray photograph the structure of DNA, and Lederberg discovered the lambda phage and created the replica plating technique.
 All of these discoveries are crucial still today in understanding human life, developing new treatments, and improving quality of life and care for all of us.
 Even though we have benefitted greatly from their life’s work, they sadly did not.